-- Parent has provided a_signed, dated authorization to administer prescription medication and/or provide special health services listed.
-Electronic signatures meet the requirement of written signatures. - The prescribed medication is in the original, labeled container - The prescription medication label contains the student's name, name of the medication, the medication dosage, time(s) to administer, route to administer and date. - Authorization is renewed annually and as soon as practical when the parent notifies the school that changes are necessary.
+- The prescription medication label contains the student's name, name of the medication, the medication dosage, time(s) to administer, route to administer and date. - Authorization is renewed annually and as soon as practical when the parent notifies the school that changes are necessary.

-Prescribed Medication/Health Care Dosage Rou te Time at School Special Health Services and instruction ns, in indicated: / Discontinue/Re-Evaluate/Follow-up D Date for Prescribe ed Medication of or Special H lealth Services listed / / Prescriber's Signature And credentials (when indicated for he ealth service deli Date very) Parent/Guardian Signature Date
+Prescribed Medication/Health Care Dosage Route Time at School Special Health Services and instruction ons, in indicated: / / / Discontinue/Re-Evaluate/Follow-up D Date for Prescribe ed Medication or Special I Health Services listed - Prescriber's Signature And credentials (when indicated for he ealth service del Date ivery) Parent/Guardian Signature Date